 - 2. Some staff on campus may work for your college’s banking partner.
 It’s always okay to ask questions when you’re deciding whether to open an account.
 Officials at your college can help you understand product terms and features in order to make an informed choice, but you should also ask questions about who you’re talking to.
 For example, a bank might provide in its contract that it will lend bank employees to staff the student ID card office.
 Your college may also rely on bank employees to promote an official campus student ID that can be linked to a checking or prepaid debit account during new student and parent orientation, allowing bank employees to market their financial product in a role traditionally filled by college administrators.

 - 3. Your college may get paid when you open an account.
 We’ve heard that some companies may pay colleges a fixed amount for each student that opens and uses the college-sponsored account.
 You should ask questions about how your college gets paid and keep in mind that if you feel rushed or pressured into opening a college-sponsored account, it might be because your college wants to sign you up to maximize its revenue under the deal.

 How could this impact the fees you pay while in college?

 As we have warned students in the past, the financial products you use can contain high fees.
-In fact, other banking regulators have fined and required that restitution be paid by providers of college-sponsored accounts for alleged unfair and deceptive practices over fees charged to students, including an over $11 million settlement between the Federal Deposit Insurance Corporation and the largest provider of college-sponsored accounts.
+In fact, other banking regulators have fined and required that restitution be paid by providers of college-sponsored accounts for alleged unfair and deceptive practices over fees charged to students, including an over between the Federal Deposit Insurance Corporation and the largest provider of college-sponsored accounts.

 Ultimately, the account you select can support your saving goals and help you avoid fees.
 Many banks offer programs to help you manage your spending and saving.
 Taking advantage of free account alerts through email or text message can help you avoid overspending, as can simply keeping track of your purchases and withdrawals and monitoring your account balance regularly.